-Cockles and mussels, alive, alive, oh, alas are not available the world round, but if you can lay your hands on them they are a very fast, healthy dinner recipe.
+Cockles and mussels, alive, oh, alas are not available the world round, but if you can lay your hands on them they are a very fast, healthy dinner recipe.

 With a lot more people dying of obesity than starvation in the world, we should all be avoiding high glycemic foods; those that produce an insulin rush.

 Whilst I'm not suggesting that potato should be thrown out, let's look for substitutes that are delicious and healthy and keep spuds for high and holy days.